-I saw an article the other day about why you should really upgrade from Windows XP, it’s now 2 years since Microsoft started the end of official support for XP.
+I saw an article the other day about why you should really upgrade from Windows XP, It’s now been a few years since Microsoft started the end of official support for XP.

 Here are just a few…